 - What are the Process Groups for?

-- What are the Project Management Knowledge Areas as per PMBOK® Guide Fifth Edition?
+- What are the Project Management Knowledge Areas as per PMBOK® Guide Sixth Edition?

 - Tools and Tips for preparing for the exam

 In PMBOK® Guide Sixth Edition , all processes are defined in terms of input, output, and tools & techniques.
 A process is a set of activities to produce desired output.
 These set of activities includes getting needed input, applying tools & techniques on them to generate the output you want.
 Thus, activities in projects take some input, these are refined using tools & techniques to create the output.